daigotanaka/daigotanaka.github.io/how-to-get-out-of-an-impossible-situation.md

 I was going to get off the train, go to my car that was parked in the lot in order to pick up my daughter before the daycare closed.
-If I had remained in the train, I would arrive at the daycare very late.
+If I had remained in the train, I would have arrived at the daycare too late.
 And if I was not able to get my phone back in my hand, there would not have been any way to let the daycare know that I was late to pick her.

 So I got off from the train.

-I stood by the train as everyone finished getting off, and people were getting on.
-I was trying to give up on my relatively new phone.
+I stood by the train as everyone finished getting off, and others were getting on.
+I was trying to give up on the relatively new phone.
 Here I go again, I would spend time and money to recover a phone because of my carelessness.
 This is what I call a "stupidity tax".